sireton/sireton.github.io/_posts/2025-09-10-living-off-the-land-lolbins.md

 ---
-title: "Living Off the Land: Why LOLBins Are a Defender's Nightmare"
+title: "Living Off the Land - Why LOLBins Are a Defender's Nightmare"
 date: 2025-09-10
 categories:
   - Case Studies